LorenBll/PictureCleaner/README.md

 Managing large collections of photos and videos can be overwhelming.
 Traditional file management approaches force you to navigate through endless folders, right-click menus, and confirmation dialogs, making the cleanup process tedious and time-consuming.

-**PictureCleaner** solves this problem by providing a purpose-built interface optimized for rapid media review and deletion.
+**PVCleaner** solves this problem by providing a purpose-built interface optimized for rapid media review and deletion.
 With keyboard shortcuts, streamlined navigation, and an intuitive preview system, you can quickly skim through your media collection and remove unwanted files without the friction of traditional file managers.

 ## Table of Contents